ReanGD/rofi-proxy/README.md

 }
 ```

 - When the hotkey is pressed (see the rofi documentation for options "-kb-custom-1" ... "-kb-custom-19"), the plugin sends a "key_press" message with the code "custom_1" .. "custom_19" (if interception for pressing `Escape` is allowed  then rofi will not close, but will send a message about the pressed key with the code" cancel ").
-Also in the value of the "line" field, the data of the currently displayed line will be sent, for example:
+Currently displayed line will be sent in the value of the "line" field.
+For example:

 ```json
 {